Baddaboo/boba-spotter/README.md

 ```
 npm run start
 ```
-You can see the app running live at:
+You can also see the app deployed live at:

 https://baddaboo.github.io/boba-spotter/